IST-DASLab/llmq/README.md

 ## Testing
 Testing is handled through the python bindings.
-At this point, we have two types of tests:
+At this point, we have three types of tests:
 - recomputation
 - fixed reference
+- python reference

 ### Recomputation tests